omerkara/omer-kara-personal/content/certification/02-certifications/index.markdown

 To earn this certification, I successfully completed a rigorous set of courses and projects, demonstrating my ability to apply data science concepts and techniques to real-world problems.
 The certification reflects my dedication to continuous learning and professional development in the field of data science.

 The certification is backed by DataCamp's industry-leading platform and is recognized by employers and industry professionals worldwide.
-For more information on the certification process and its significance, you can visit this link: https://assets.datacamp.com/email/other/ds-certification-whitepaper.pdf.
+For more information on the certification process and its significance, you can visit [this link](https://assets.datacamp.com/email/other/ds-certification-whitepaper.pdf).

-To earn this certification, I successfully completed a rigorous training program, which included a series of hands-on exercises and real-world projects designed to develop my skills and knowledge in the field.
-For more information on the certification and its value, you can visit this link: https://assets.datacamp.com/email/other/ds-certification-whitepaper.pdf

 ## DataCamp <img src='/../../../img/icons/datacamp-3.png' alt="DataCamp" style="height: 20px; width:20px;"/>
 - [Data Scientist Associate Certification](https://www.datacamp.com/certificate/DSA0017610627699) &emsp; January 2023 - January 2025